Shintaro-Sugawara/PathList/CONTRIBUTING.md

     Note:
     - The developer uses AI to create initial drafts in order to avoid placing unnecessary workload on contributors.
     - After the draft is created, proofreading and improvement suggestions are warmly welcomed.
-    - Please note that even for the same language, separate submissions to the Microsoft Store may be required for each region, which can delay release.